jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

     - the quality of the experience you create
     - the soundness of your programming.
     - how far you went beyond what we did in class, as described below

+- The project will be very open and it will be up to you to decide what technologies/packages to implement, below are some examples:
+  - Flame Engine
+  - GPS / Maps
+  - Native Camera
+  - Flutter Casual Game Kit
+  - Firebase
+  - Advanced State Management, ex: BLoC, Riverpod
+  - Responsive Layout
+  - Other package not discussed or shown in class.

 ## III.
 Requirements